Zouma available for Leicester game - Moyes

 The video also showed Zouma slapping his cat and was reportedly filmed by his brother Yoan.

-Yoan is at Dagenham & Redbridge, who have said he will not play for the club until the conclusion of an RSPCA investigation.
+Yoan is at Dagenham & Redbridge, who have said he will not play for the National League club until the conclusion of an RSPCA investigation.

 The fall-out from the incident has resulted in German sportswear firm Adidas ending its deal with the Hammers player.